-There are a number of ways that small businesses can increase their chances to secure business from larger companies.
-A well-planned and professional approach will help you convince big clients that you are the right choice for them - follow these tips.
+There are several ways that small businesses can increase their chances of winning large customers.
+Follow these tips for a well-planned and professional approach to help you convince big clients that you are the right choice for them.

-- Be professional: Make sure your image is professional, that you are well-presented and punctual.
+2) Be professional: Create positive impressions with your personal appearance, behaviour and communication style.
+Be well-presented and punctual.
 Build your business profile with testimonials and endorsements.
-Ensure your premises, printed materials and website create a professional image.
-See branding: the basics.
+Ensure your premises, printed materials and website all present a professional image.
+Read about branding for your business.

-- Identify the right person: Find out who the decision maker is and persevere to speak with them and communicate your message.
-For more information, see the sales process.
+3) Identify the right person: Find out who the decision-maker is and persevere to speak with them and communicate your message.
+Make sure that you fully understand the sales process.

-- Pitch smarter: Tell the company how you can improve their business.
+4) Pitch smarter: Tell the company how you can improve their business.
 Be specific - have figures, outcomes and scenarios prepared and ready.
-Listen to what is asked, take notes, be open and flexible, and be prepared to come back with revisions and further ideas.
+Listen to what is asked, take notes, be open and flexible, and prepared to come back with revisions and further ideas.

-- Be confident: You have faith in your business, so there is no need to be overwhelmed.
+5) Be confident: You believe in your business, so there is no need to be overwhelmed.
 Be aware of your own needs, eg your payment terms, and don't sell your business short.

-- Find your niche: Find something that no one else is offering or a gap in the market - and make it your own.
-Small businesses are uniquely placed to maximise a specialised market because they can be flexible and adaptable, and react quickly to an emerging opportunity.
+7) Find your niche: Find a gap in the market - and make it your own.
+Small businesses are uniquely placed to maximise a specialised market because they can be flexible and adaptable, and react quickly when they identify new business opportunities.

-- Offer social and ethical incentives: By offering social or ethical incentives that are either not available to the big players or that they would find difficult to sustain, smaller businesses can stand out over larger companies.
+8) Offer social and ethical incentives: By offering social or ethical incentives that are either unavailable to large companies or difficult for them to sustain, smaller businesses can stand out from the crowd.
 See ethical trading and corporate social responsibility.

 For more tips and practical advice, see how to compete to win business.